 Seed: Mature fruit is a brown sub-circular shaped achene, about 2 x 1.6 mm, with a short beak at the tip.
 Florets are wind pollinated.

-Habitat: Oval-leaf Sedge grows from a short rootstock without conspicuous rhizomes, forming clumps in dry to wet-mesic deciduous forests, thickets, wood-edges where there is partial shade.
+Habitat: Bur-reed Sedge grows from a short rootstock without conspicuous rhizomes, forming clumps in dry to wet-mesic deciduous forests, thickets, wood-edges where there is partial shade.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, sparganioides, means 'like sparganion' and is the Greek name used by Dioscorides for the Bur-reed.
 The author names for the plant classifications are as follows: First to publish was ‘Muhl’ which refers to Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 His work was recognized but added to by ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.